deliasi/cse15l-lab-reports/lab.md

 ## Step 3: Trying Some Commands
  In the terminal, try various commands to get familiar with them all.
  <br>
- <li> One example command I tried and found useful was
+ One example command I tried and found useful was

           cat /home/linux/ieng6/cs15lsp23/public/hello.txt